kyleiwaniec/yahoo-finance/README.md

 4. No Unit tests. :boom:

 #### Caveats: ####
 I am not a financier, hence I do not know what aspects of the data are 'important'.
 The % change for each interval is just UI sugar.
 More pertinent info can just as easily be displayed there.
+Also, this is by no means a 'production' ready app.
+A lot more architecting would go into an actual application, ie.: individual angular modules, a better graphing library, or custom d3 graphs, SASS instead of plain CSS, build environment (node, npm..), unit tests.. etc...etc..

 ## Challenge Brief ##
 https://www.gapjumpers.me/questions/mckinsey-digital-labs/qs-154/#resourcetab